-In just seconds, a spark or even the sun's heat alone sets off an inferno.
+In just seconds, a spark or even the Sun's heat alone sets off an inferno.
 A wildfire quickly spreads, consuming the thick, dried-out vegetation and almost everything else in its path.
-What was once a forest be-comes a virtual powder keg of untapped fuel.
-In a seemingly instantaneous burst, the wildfire overtakes t-housa-nds of acres of surrounding land, threatening the homes and lives of many in the vicinity.
+What was once a forest becomes a virtual powder keg of untapped fuel.
+In a seemingly instantaneous burst, the wildfire, in forests, grasslands or moorlands, overtakes thousands of acres of surrounding land, threatening the homes and lives of many in the vicinity.

-An average of 5 million acres burns every year in the United States, causing millions of dollars in damage-.
-Once a fire begins, it can spread at a rate of up to 14 miles per hour (23 kph), consuming everything in its path.
-As a fire spreads over brush and trees, it may take on a life of its own -- finding ways to keep itself alive, even spawning smaller fires by throwing embers miles away.
-In this article, we will look at wildfires, exploring how they are born, live and die.
+Over 7 million acres burned in 2022 in the United States alone, causing millions of dollars in damage.
+Once a fire begins, it can spread at a rate of up to 23 km per hour, consuming everything in its path.
+As a fire spreads over brush and trees, it may take on a life of its own -- finding ways to keep itself alive, even spawning smaller fires by throwing embers on the wind.

 On a hot summer day, when drought conditions peak, something as small as a spark from a train car's wheel striking the track can ignite a raging wildfire.
-Sometimes, fires occur naturally, ignited by heat from the sun or a lightning strike.
-However, the majority of wildfires are the result of human carelessness.
+Sometimes, fires occur naturally, ignited by heat from the Sun or a lightning strike.
+However, the majority of wildfires are the result of human carelessness-a glass bottle, left as litter, can focus the Sun's light enough to cause a fire, as can abandoned cigarettes and barbeques.